actlaboratory/USB-D/addon/doc/en/readme.md

 8. Contact information

-## 1. About Up Side Braille-Down
+## 1. About Upside Braille-Down

 ### overview

-Up Side Braille-Down (USB-D) is an add-on that allows you to use a Braille display upside down in NVDA.
+Upside Braille-Down (USB-D) is an add-on that allows you to use a Braille display upside down in NVDA.

 ### Features